harness/developer-hub/kb/platform/harness-platform-faqs.md

 No. When using the AWS secret manager, the default encryption is used.
 If you have to use a custom encryption, you must use the AWS KMS secret manager.

-#### Is user can do additional encoding of the harness delegate token?
+#### Can I do additional encoding of the Harness Delegate token?
 No, the additional encoding is not supported on the delegate token.

-#### In network security policies what harness IP's are need to be whitelisted to connect to the harness?
+#### In network security policies, what Harness IPs do I need to allowlist to connect to Harness?
-You need to allow these IP's: https://developer.harness.io/docs/platform/references/allowlist-harness-domains-and-ips/
+For a list of Harness IPs to allow, go to [Allowlist Harness domains and IPs](https://developer.harness.io/docs/platform/references/allowlist-harness-domains-and-ips).